skanda-2003/prompt-cli-tool/README.md

-# 🤖 Prompt-Based AI CLI Tool using Ollama (Week 1)
+# 🤖 Prompt-Based AI CLI Tool using Ollama

 > A simple CLI-based application that allows users to send text prompts or input files to a local LLM (via Ollama), and receive intelligent responses.
 Designed to demonstrate interaction with local language models using command-line tools.